aws-samples/sample-blockchain-indexer/DEPLOYMENT_GUIDE.md

 ![](./static/RuntimeProperties.png)

 Set the group ID to config, the Key to MSK\_BOOTSTRAP\_SERVERS and the value to the bootstrap servers for your cluster.
-You can get the from the MSK console or vial AWS CLI:
+You can get the from the MSK console or via AWS CLI:
 ```
 MSK_CLUSTER_ARN=$(aws cloudformation describe-stacks --stack-name Indexer --query "Stacks[0].Outputs[?OutputKey=='KafkaClusterArn'].OutputValue" --output text)
 MSK_BOOTSTRAP_SERVERS=$(aws kafka get-bootstrap-brokers --cluster-arn $MSK_CLUSTER_ARN --query "BootstrapBrokerStringSaslIam" --output text)